HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 <blockquote>
   "The world is a beautiful lie;<br>
   And to be human, is
-  to find/grow/build something true and real to you out of it."<br>
+  to find, to build, and to grow something true and real to you out of it."<br>
   <span style="color:grey">
   --- <span style="color:#95D0FC">La Arkitekto</span>
   </span>